LasseKrarup/TheHideout/content/pages/index.md

     **The Hideout Studio is a "One Stop Studio" where we are able to take care of the following:**

-    * **Recording, Mixing, Mastering, Video and livesessions, Promo photosessions, Music distribution and "Tax for musicians"**
+    * **Recording, Mixing, Mastering, Video and livesessions, Promo photosessions and Music distribution.**

     **"Recording studio in the heart of Aalborg.
 Professional and cozy setting.
 We always have fresh coffee brewing."**